Anu Kirk cannot escape music, no matter how hard he tries.

 He attended Dartmouth College, studying music under Jon Appleton and Christian Wolff.
 Naturally, he graduated with a degree in economics.

-He was responsible for the development of MOG's award-winning mobile apps, and contributed significantly to the product design and strategy that led to their successful acquisition by Beats by Dre.
+He was responsible for the development of MOG's award-winning mobile apps, and contributed significantly to the product design and strategy that led to a successful acquisition by Beats and subsequently, Apple.

-As Director of Music Services for Sony, he managed Music Unlimited before helping the company pivot to a Spotify-based music platform.
+As Director of Music Services for Sony PlayStation, he was the business owner for PlayStation Music Unlimited before helping the company pivot to a Spotify-based music platform.

-One of the first to participate in the Duke University Talent Identification Program when it launched in the early 1980s, Anu returned to teach at TIP as an instructor in the early 2000s.
+One of the first to participate in the Duke University Talent Identification Program (TIP) when it launched in the early 1980s, Anu returned as an instructor in the early 2000s.
 His popular class “A History of 20th Century Music” (now known as "Bach to Rock") was later adapted to an educational CD-ROM, "Switched-On Sound".

 Anu continues to write, record, perform and release music.